IT’S A STRIKE!

 So are there any downsides to unions?

-We plan to write more on this subject in the future.
-But generally, the criticisms of unions are aimed at individual bad actors within unions.
+Unions are all over the media right now, thanks to those righteous, labor-minded showboaters in the film and television industry.
+Which is why we’re going to write more on this subject in the near future.
+But generally, the criticisms of unions are aimed at individual bad actors within unions (my favorite example is Ronald Reagan, who betrayed SAG long before he made crushing unions a key part of his presidential agenda).
 Or unions that are so weak they can be successfully manipulated by the industry they exist to bargain with.

-Some unions are corrupt.
-Should we conclude that unions themselves are inherently bad, and we shouldn’t have them?
+Some unions and union members are corrupt.
+Should we conclude therefore that unions are inherently bad, and we shouldn’t have them?
 Nyet, komrade!

 Ten years ago, support for unions was at an all-time low.
 But as the gap between rich and poor grows, that trend is starting to reverse.
-We will definitely write more about unions in the future, as it’s a critical issue with much deliberate disinformation and propaganda to confuse the issue.
+And now we see from current events that unions are a critical issue with much deliberate disinformation and propaganda to confuse the subject.